baotong6/baotong6.github.io/index.md

 ## About Me

+> I am now a Postdoc of I.N.A.F-Merate, Italy, collaborated with Dr. Gabriele Ponti.
-> I am a fifth-year (final year) PhD. candidate at  Nanjing University under the supervision of Prof. Zhiyuan Li (2019-2024 expected).
+> Before that I got my PhD at  Nanjing University under the supervision of Prof. Zhiyuan Li (2019-2024).
 Before that, I achieved the B.S. degree from Nanjing University.
 > My research interest primarily lie in the X-ray population in globular clusters and the Galactic center.
 The main research is carried out in periodic variations of X-ray sources, such as X-ray binaries, cataclysmic variables.
 Using their periodicity as the tracer, I study effects of cluster environment on formation and evolution of close binaries and more importantly, the origin of nuclear star cluster and the link to Globular clusters.
 Besides, I also work on the time-varying characteristic of active galactic nuclei, such as the (quasi-) periodic oscillations and eruptions.